Money in Kazakhstan: A Tourist Guide to ATMs, Cards and Exchange

 You may find such next to bigger banks’ offices, but even then they are rare.

-If you need USD cash (say to have money for Kyrgyzstan or Uzbekistan), you’re better off withdrawing KZT and exchanging it in a change bureau.
+If you need USD cash (say to have money for Kyrgyzstan or Uzbekistan), you will need to withdraw KZT and exchange it in a change bureau.

 What currency to bring to Kazakhstan